 It was Edmonton; it was the early '90s.
 I was a small-town boy from the rolling wheat fields of rural Alberta, barely in my 20s, attending university in the big city.
-It was a time of wonder, discovery ... and most of all ... cluelessness.
+It was a time of wonder, discovery and, most of all, cluelessness.

 Up to that point, I’d never been the subject of sexual advances – not that I'd noticed, anyway.
 The ladies had always kept a respectful distance and homosexuality was something I’d only seen hints of in the movies.
 All things considered, I was quite ill-equipped for what was about to happen.

 Shortly after I'd settled into my chosen spot, a guy with short blond hair emerged from a path through the bushes.
 Tall and firm, filling his yellow bike shorts nearly to their bursting point, he scanned the situation for a couple moments then asked if he could sit down.
-"Sure," I said.
-He was standing by a neighbouring picnic table and I didn’t get why he was asking my permission to sit there.
-When he leaned his 10-speed against my table and plopped down right beside me, I didn’t get that either.

 The guy introduced himself and started talking.
 His name wasn’t Hank, but let’s call him that anyway.

-The small-talking lasted several minutes and I guess things weren’t shaping up the way Hank had hoped, because he finally blurted, “Did you know this is a gay park?”
+The small-talking lasted several minutes and I guess things weren’t shaping up the way Hank had hoped, because finally he blurted, “Did you know this is a gay park?”

 “No, I didn’t know that,” I said.